HairClone to Offer Cell Expansion Service by 2025

 I always assumed that HairClone’s actual hair cloning or hair multiplication procedure was still years away.
 They have yet to even start human clinical trials.
 However, when it comes to autologous hair cell multiplication and transplantation, the UK has less stringent guidelines when it comes to testing in humans.
 Clinicians can offer unlicensed procedures prior to clinical trials.
 Japan also has some similar favorable regulations.

-What an incredible surprise to then find this encouraging new below interview of Dr. Paul Kemp!
+What a great surprise to then find this encouraging new below interview of Dr. Paul Kemp.
 He is one of the keynote speakers at the upcoming ISHRS 2021 conference.
 His presentation will be titled:

 “The Evolution of the Promise of Hair Cloning: How Hair Cell Cloning will Fit Into Your Practice.”